 Own and run a large website for a group of 10 specialised therapists

-I have attended workshops on anger management, stress and anxiety, CBT, The Daring Way by Brene Brown, couples counselling, self-harm, rebuilding relationships, NLP, therapeutic coaching, treating pain psychologically, alternatives to medication for depression.
+I have attended workshops and short trainings on anger management, stress and anxiety, working with dissociation, psychedelic integration, The Daring Way by Brene Brown, couples counselling, self-harm, rebuilding relationships, NLP, therapeutic coaching, treating pain psychologically, alternatives to medication for depression and many more.

 Areas of counselling I deal with